habuka036/wakame-vdc-wiki/en/features/backup-instances.md

 **Remark**

-Make sure to click on `Power Off` and not `Stop`. `Stop` will delete the instance while keeping it's ip address and memory etc. reserved.
+Make sure to click on `Power Off` and not `Stop`. `Stop` will delete the instance while keeping its ip address and memory etc. reserved.
 When starting it again afterwards, it will run a new instance in its place.

 `Power Off` means that the instance's OS will get the shutdown signal and the instance will gracefully shut down.
 It is equivalent to shutting down a physical server.
 You will be able to `Power On` the same instance again later.